Operating Principles

 Hiring is the most expensive repeated mistake

 The best people I've hired were restlessly curious, a bit contrarian, never satisfied with the conventional answer.
 The worst were technically competent but intellectually passive.
 You'd think I'd have nailed this by now.
-When I feel discomfort about a candidate, that's pattern recognition detecting something I can't articulate yet.
-The times I've trusted it have consistently been my best hires.
+When I feel discomfort about a candidate, that's pattern recognition picking up something I can't yet put into words.
+Every time I've trusted it, I've ended up with one of my best hires.

 I've learned to trust my pattern recognition